+- School breaks

-Holidays (religious and national)
+- Holidays (religious and national)

+- State and standardized testing days (SAT, ACT)

+- Teacher/professional development days

 - Competing education programs

-- State and standardized testing days (SAT, ACT)

 - Other community events

 If your branch competition will have fewer than 10 contestants, we recommend allowing the participating schools' first runners-up to enter your event.
 These additional contestants create a more diverse and well-rounded lineup and ultimately add to the audience's enjoyment of the program.